Orbi home mesh wifi system: Pros, cons and tips

 > If a dryer has a yearly power consumption of 243 kWh

-> If you are paying 0,217 euro (or dollars or pounds) per every kWh you consume
+> If you are paying 0,217 euros (or dollars or pounds) per every kWh you consume

-You will be paying around 53 euro (or dollars, or pounds, or…) per year in electricity costs.
+You will pay around 53 euros (or dollars, pounds, or…) per year in electricity costs.

 If you don’t know how much you are paying per kWh, you should be able to find the cost per kWh on your electricity contract or in one of the electricity bills.

-If you think that your tumble dryer uses too much electricity, here there are some tips that should help you decrease the electricity usage and the electricity cost:
+If you think that your tumble dryer uses too much electricity, here some tips should help you decrease the electricity usage and the electricity cost:

 1.- Use tumble dryer balls

-By adding dryer balls to the load, it may be possible to reduce the drying time and the electricity cost up to 20%.
+By adding dryer balls to the load, it may be possible to reduce the drying time and the electricity costs by up to 20%.

-2.- Place the dryer on a well ventilated room
+2.- Place the dryer in a well-ventilated room

-Having the tumble dryer on a damp room will lead to higher condensation and an increase drying time.
-If possible, place your tumble dryer on a warm and well ventilated room.
+The tumble dryer in a damp room will lead to higher condensation and an increased drying time.
+If possible, place your tumble dryer in a warm and well-ventilated room.

 3.- Keep the tumble dryer filters clean

-It is recommended to clean the filter after every use, otherwise the tumble dryer will have to work harder and that will increase the electricity usage.
+It is recommended to clean the filter after every use.
+Otherwise, the tumble dryer will have to work harder, increasing electricity usage.

 The electricity usage will depend on the efficiency of the dryer.

-In general, a tumble dryer is one of those home appliances that use a lot of electricity.
-For more details, see the video ‘Proven ways to save electricity’ that it is at the bottom of this page.
+In general, a tumble dryer is a home appliance that uses a lot of electricity.
+For more details, see the video ‘Proven ways to save electricity’ at the bottom of this page.

-On the calculator we are assuming that the dryer is used an average of once a day.
-This is, the daily electricity cost correspond to the cost per load.
+On the calculator, we assume that the dryer is used an average of once a day.
+This is, the daily electricity cost corresponds to the cost per load.

-Still, note that this is only an estimation and the electricity usage may vary depending on some factors like adequate maintenance, the correct usage of the tumble dryer or the cycle settings.
+Still, note that this is only an estimation.
+The electricity usage may vary depending on factors like adequate maintenance, the correct usage of the tumble dryer, or the cycle settings.

-You can use the calculator from the ‘Electricity cost calculator’ section to estimate how much electricity does a dryer use per month.
+You can use the calculator from the ‘Electricity cost calculator’ section to estimate how much electricity a dryer uses monthly.

-Still, note that this is only an estimation and the electricity usage may vary depending on some factors like adequate maintenance, the correct usage of the tumble dryer or the cycle settings.
+Still, note that this is only an estimation.
+The electricity usage may vary depending on factors like adequate maintenance, the correct usage of the tumble dryer, or the cycle settings.

-How many watts does a clothes dryer use will depend on the model.
+How many watts a clothes dryer use will depend on the model.

-As shown on the picture at the top of this page, this specific tumble dyer model uses 1.97 kWh for a full load using the standard cotton programme.
+As shown in the picture at the top of this page, this specific tumble dyer model uses 1.97 kWh for a full load using the standard cotton program.

-Of course, the power consumption will vary depending on the programme setting.
+Of course, the power consumption will vary depending on the program setting.

-If you want to know the power consumption of your dryer, just search on the internet for the ‘technical specifications’ of your specific model.
+If you want to know your dryer’s power consumption, search the internet for the ‘technical specifications’ of your specific model.

 Energy conservation both benefit you and the environment

-If we could reduce our tumble dryers usage, even a very small amount, it would make a big impact on preserving our natural resources.
+Reducing our tumble dryers’ usage, even a very small amount, would greatly impact preserving our natural resources.

-For example, if 9000 households would manage to save as little as 10 Watts per day (0,01 kWh) on tumble dryers electricity usage, that would add to 32850 Kilowatt hour (kWh) saved per year.
+For example, if 9000 households save as little as 10 Watts per day (0,01 kWh) on tumble dryers’ electricity usage, that would add to 32850 Kilowatt hours (kWh) saved per year.

 9000 households x 0,01 kWh per day x 365 days per year